 username) used in the

 register.json file must have only the Agent Install permission.
 This is set in the Management Console.
-For examples of how to confirm and set an agent role, see Managing Roles and Permissions within Organizations.
+For examples of how to confirm and set an agent role, see Managing Permissions, Roles, and Members within Organizations.

 Editing on a Windows Operating System